jtarchie/site/index.md

 compromise.
 If you're interested in working with me, let's [email](mailto:hello2022@jtarchie.com) or [talk](https://calendly.com/jtarchie/15min).
 We can discuss everything from a full-time job, consulting, or just catch up.

-If you are asking for support from work under a previous employer an invoice of $250USD per hour, billed to the hour above will be required.
+If you ask for support from work under a previous employer, an invoice of $250USD per hour, billed to the hour above, will be required.

 ### Resume